fenago/ansible-course/md/Lab_2.md

 ```
 ---
 - hosts: appservers_emea_zone
-  remote_user: danieloh
+  remote_user: fenago
   tasks:
     - name: simple connection test
       ping:
 ```

-As before, you need to ensure you can access these servers, so either create the [danieloh] user and set up authentication to that account or change the [remote\_user] line in the example playbook.
+As before, you need to ensure you can access these servers, so either create the [fenago] user and set up authentication to that account or change the [remote\_user] line in the example playbook.
 Once you have done this, you should be able to run the playbook and you will see an output similar to the following: